jvhagey/Tutorials/pages/mydoc/mydoc_Basic.md

 		'fastqc/41892_Cattle_L001_clean_R1_fastqc.zip'
 ```

 Cool, thats a bit better, but still a lot of typing and we don't like that.
-So We can use python syntax and the snakemake `expand()` function to make a list of file names we want.
+We can use python syntax and the snakemake `expand()` function to make a list of file names we want.

 ```
 SAMPLES = ['40457_Human_L001', '41573_Cow_L001',  '41892_Cattle_L001']

 rule all:
 	input:
     		expand('fastqc/{sample}_clean_R1_fastqc.zip', sample=SAMPLES)
 ```

 But again this is still a lot of typing.
-This can be cleaned up more by using `glob_wildcards()` to generate the file names for us.
+This can be cleaned up more by using snakemake's `glob_wildcards()` to generate the file names for us.
 For this we give a path and file extention of files we want to collect the wildcard portion of the name from.

 ```
 SAMPLES, = glob_wildcards('{sample}_clean_R1.fastq')

 rule all:
   input:
     expand('fastqc/{sample}_clean_R1_fastqc.zip', sample=SAMPLES)